Josef Aigner

 Josef Aigner (born 19 June 1959) is a former international speedway rider from West Germany.

 Speedway career

 Aigner was a champion of West Germany, winning the West German Championship in 1982.

-He has also reached the final of the Individual Speedway Long Track World Championship on four occasions in 1980, 1981, 1982 and 1984.
+Aigner has also reached the final of the Individual Speedway Long Track World Championship on four occasions in 1980, 1981, 1982 and 1984.
 He won a bronze medal in the 1980 final.